 Tough Parts with Complex Geometries Delivered in Record Time

-According to Fabio Serrazanetti of Lamborghini’s car body technical department, the requirement to produce high-strength end-use parts, tough enough to endure the rigors of high-speed racing, as well as the need to create complex geometries in a very tight timeframe, led the company’s engineers to explore Fortus 3D Production Systems by Stratasys.
+According to Fabio Serrazanetti of Lamborghini’s car body technical department, the requirement to produce high-strength end-use parts, tough enough to endure the rigors of high-speed racing, as well as the need to create complex geometries in a very tight timeframe, led the company’s engineers to explore Fortus 3D Production Systems

 “We use Stratasys FDM-based 3D printing technology to produce end-use parts because, quite simply, it meets all the requirements demanded of it,” he said.
 “In the motor racing world, the capability to output very quickly highly durable parts and components within a seemingly unlimited design scope offers an unprecedented advantage.
 We use our Fortus 3D Production Systems to typically – but not exclusively – produce high-performance aesthetic parts, including profiles and air conducts.”

 Beyond the race-track, Stratasys has also accelerated Lamborghini’s rapid prototyping applications by slashing costs and enhancing workflow efficiencies.
 Having previously outsourced its prototyping requirements, operations were brought in house in 2007 with the installation of a Stratasys Dimension 1200es 3D Printer

 , purchased through Stratasys’ Italian dealer, Energy Group s.r.l.